 There’s been a lot of talk about diversity lately.
 Being a member of Samahang Pilipino in college, how do you feel Filipinos are represented in mainstream media and film?

 As a Filipino-American who was a member of Samahang Pilipino and a board member of the Pilipino Transfer Student Partnership as well as someone who wants to make a career out of filmmaking, it’s no secret to me that Filipinos are underrepresented in mainstream media and film.
-Very rarely do I find Filipino/a talents in front and behind the camera, but even rarer are narratives centered around the Filipino/a experience in America or otherwise.
+Very rarely do I find Filipino/a talents in front of and behind the camera, but even rarer are narratives centered around the Filipino/a experience in America or otherwise.

 If I am ever lucky enough to achieve a mainstream level of success, I will make sure to use my voice to speak out against the injustices that occur far too often in an industry where discrimination simply doesn’t make sense.
 There’s just too much talent out there that isn’t being discovered for the wrong reasons.